gdhebling/google-maps-store-locator/readme.md

 # Google Maps Store Locator

 **About this project**
-Project done in a week during the JavaScript Developer Challenge by Clever Programmer.
+Project coded during the a JavaScript Challenge.

 ## Deployed Website: